Intrapersonal communication: Definition and essential features

 Intrapersonal communication need not be cut off from outer influences and often happens as a reaction to them.
 For example, hearing a familiar piece of music may stir up memories that lead to an internal dialog with past selves.
 In a similar sense, intrapersonal communication is not restricted to situations in which a person is alone.
 Instead, it also happens in social circumstances and may occur simultaneously with interpersonal communication.
 This is the case, for example, when interpreting what another person has said and when formulating a response before enunciating it.
 Some theorists, like Mary J. Farley, hold that intrapersonal communication is an essential part of all communication and, therefore, always accompanies interpersonal communication.

 In the context of organizations, the term "autocommunication" is sometimes used as a synonym.
-It is employed to describe self-communication in the workspace, for example, as synchronous autocommunication, when mentally reassuring oneself or drafting a letter, and asynchronous autocommunication in the form of reminders or diaries.
+It is employed to describe self-communication in the workspace.
+For example, synchronous autocommunication is used when mentally reassuring oneself or drafting a letter.
+Asynchronous autocommunication, on the other hand, takes the form of reminders or diaries.
 This term is also sometimes used in semiotics.

 Types

 Various types of intrapersonal communication are distinguished in the academic literature.
 The term is often used in a very wide sense and includes many phenomena.
-A central distinction is based on whether the exchange happens purely internally or is mediated through external means.
+A central contrast is based on whether the exchange happens purely internally or is mediated through external means.
 The internal type is the most discussed form.
-It plays out in the mind of one individual without externally expressing the message.
+It plays out in the mind of one person without externally expressing the message.
 It includes mental processes like thinking, meditating, and reflecting.
 However, there are also external forms of intrapersonal communication, like talking aloud to oneself in the form of private speech.
 Other examples are notetaking at school, writing a diary, preparing a shopping list, praying, or reciting a poem.
 External intrapersonal communication is also characterized by the fact that the sender and the receiver is the same person.
 The difference is that an external medium is used to express the message.

 Another distinction focuses on the role of language.
 Most discussions in the academic literature are concerned with verbal intrapersonal communication, like self-talk and inner dialogue.
 Its hallmark is that messages are expressed using a symbolic coding system in the form of a language.
-They contrast with non-verbal forms like certain forms of imagination, visualization, or memory.
+They contrast with non-verbal forms like some forms of imagination, visualization, or memory.
 In this regard, intrapersonal communication can be used, for example, to explore how a piece of music would sound or how a painting should be continued.